cosmos/cosmos-sdk/docs/spec/governance/02_state.md

 ## Proposals

 `Proposal` objects are used to account votes and generally track the proposal's state.
-They contain `Content` which denotes what this proposal is about, and the other fields, which are the mutable state of the governance process.
+They contain `Content` which denotes what this proposal is about, and other fields, which are the mutable state of the governance process.

 ```go